-Celebrating milestones, social meet ups, meeting with friends or family for a cup of coffee or over a meal, visiting local cafes, restaurants, all things we took for granted, do not feel so small anymore.
+Celebrating milestones, social meet ups, meeting with friends or family for a cup of coffee or over a meal, visiting local cafes, restaurants, all usual things we took for granted, do not feel so small anymore.
 In fact, they have been an excellent way of nurturing our mood, relations and social wellbeing.
-All these seemingly small social events feel pretty special now that they have been taken away from us, and with no restoration of normalcy in sight feel cherished too!
+All these seemingly small social events feel pretty special, now that they have been taken away from us, and with no restoration of normalcy in sight feel cherished too!

 When my flight touched the ground in mid-February last year little did I know, that it would be my last travel for the entire year!
 Ever changing rules and restrictions on travel meant spending more time at home.
 On reflection, the past year has been insightful.
 It made us appreciate what we have in life and nurture our relationships.
 Backed by science, expressing gratitude has shown to cause a positive impact on our mental wellbeing.
 It has never felt so fitting than in the current situation.
 Deep gratitude comes from within and in a meaningful way.
 Practicing gratitude means really paying attention to what we are thankful for.
 And the good news you can cultivate this skill.
 Practice gratitude by writing down about three things or events which generate positive emotions.
 Or be appreciative of people who really mean something to you and you are grateful for their presence in your life.
 Whilst writing feel the warmth of the heart, focus on the smile this may bring to your face or experience the sensation of tingling down the spine.
 Expressing gratitude plays a bigger role in bringing positive effect on our emotions than we realise.
-It helps reduce the negativity bias of the brain when we take some time to focus on positives and train our minds to appreciate what we have in life rather thn focusing on what we don’t have.
+It helps reduce the negativity bias of the brain when we take some time to focus on positives and train our minds to appreciate what we have in life rather than focusing on what we don’t have.